monday-sun/humans.build.software/src/content/blog/mondays-weekly-notes-april-14-2025.md

 ## Thinking & Reflection

-- For Quilt, Contextual “spreads” are still a conceptual knot:
+- For Quilt, Contextual "spreads" are still a conceptual knot:
   - The metaphor is solid, but implementation will need trial and error
 - Starting to see my work as cyclical: build → reflect → teach
 - Even with good velocity, I feel behind in documentation and reflection.
 Hopefully these weekly notes will help figure out what's important to say.